mautic/user-documentation/docs/users_roles/managing_roles.rst

 * **Manage** - this allows the Users with this Role to manage resources in this area of Mautic for example, managing custom fields or Plugins.

-There are permission levels relating to what fields in the Users section can be edited:
+There are permission levels relating to the editable fields in the Users section:

 * **Specified fields** - allow or deny the Users with this Role to edit specified fields in the Users section for example, Name, Username, Email, Position.